Last Updated on January 11, 2021 by Nina Ahmedow

 The vast majority of theologians today consider slavery un-Islamic, despite the fact that the Qur’an allows it.
 Why is that?
 Because they understand that something that was allowed centuries ago doesn’t have to be allowed in the 21st century.
 This is particularly true of harmful and oppressive behaviors.
 But while few Muslims today would defend slavery they consider other things an undeniable aspect of Muslim identity.

 It all comes down to convenience.
 It’s much easier for people who grew up on animal products to continue to eat them.
 Going vegan is a commitment that most people don’t want to make.
 They become defensive in discussions.
-And with Muslims, they bring up the argument that we “shouldn’t make haram what is halal.”
+And many Muslims bring up the argument that we “shouldn’t make haram what is halal.”
+But there are so many amazing vegan recipes found in Muslim cultures, and even Eid al-Adha can be celebrated as a vegan.

 During the Islamic Golden Age, Muslims were not afraid to learn and evolve.
 Today, many Muslims have an inferiority complex due to more than 100 years of colonialism.
 So they consider everything the early Muslim community did not practice to be un-Islamic.
 They choose to stay closed-minded on issues for fear of losing their identity.